gadu04/Medical-SchemaKG/README.md

 - `main.py` builds the knowledge graph but **does not persist it to Neo4j**
 - `kg_build.py` is responsible for **graph persistence and database population**
+- Neo4j must be running via Docker Compose before executing `kg_build.py`
 - You can re-run `kg_build.py` independently without re-running the entire pipeline
-- Neo4j is used as the backend graph store for downstream evaluation and reasoning (e.g., Think-on-Graph, LLM-based querying)
+- Neo4j is used as the backend graph store for downstream evaluation and reasoning (e.g.  Think-on-Graph, LLM-based querying)

 ### Using Real LLM API